aiven/devportal/docs/products/dragonfly/howto/migrate-aiven-redis-df-console.rst

 -------------------------------------------
 Before starting the migration from an Aiven for Redis service:

 * Confirm the Aiven for Redis service is accessible over the Internet.
-For more information, see  `Public internet access </docs/platform/howto/public-access-in-vpc>`.
+For more information, see :doc:`Public internet access </docs/platform/howto/public-access-in-vpc>`.
 * Make sure to note the Aiven project and Aiven for Redis service names for migration in the Aiven Console.

 The Aiven Console migration tool automatically uses connection details like the hostname, port, and credentials linked to the selected Aiven for Redis service.